 RRR.
-Doctor Who - The Three Doctors
+The Three Doctors

 A weather balloon, with equipment, returns to Earth.
 Doctor Tyler is called, and the local warden goes to fetch it, but disappears.
 When Doctor Tyler starts to examine the equipment he gets some strange results, and he takes his findings to U.N.I.T.
 The Doctor examines the slides, and finds a strange effect.

 Later the Doctor and Jo are besieged by a strange entity, and they manage to escape to the safety of the TARDIS, along with the Brigadier who has never been inside.
 Fearing that it may be too much for him the Doctor signals Gallifrey for help, but they are suffering from a power drain and are unable to help.

 They do manage to obtain enough energy to break the first law of time and send the Doctor's 2nd incarnation to help, but the two only argue.
 Using the last remaining energy the Time Lords send the Doctor's 1st incarnation, although he is trapped in a limbo and can only advise from the scanner.